metasoarous/catalysis/README.md

 The schema file is located in `resources/schema.edn`.
 The data in this file is a [conformity](https://github.com/rkneufeld/conformity) spec, so you can continue to use this same file for all your migrations.
-If you want to see how these migrations are hooked up, take a look at the `dat.sys.datomic/Datomic` component.
+If you want to see how these migrations are hooked up, take a look at the `yourapp.datomic/Datomic` component.

 There's also some seed data in `resources/test-data.edn` for you to play with.

 ### Front end

-Views are in `dat.sys.client.views`, and you'll note that the `main` function there is hooked up at the end of the `dat.sys.client.app` namespace (where we created our system).
+Views are in `yourapp.client.views`, and you'll note that the `main` function there is hooked up at the end of the `yourapp.client.app` namespace (where we created our system).

 The view code is written in a combination of [Reagent](https://github.com/reagent-project/reagent) and [Posh](https://github.com/mpdairy/posh) within the context of the [Datview](https://github.com/metasoarous/datview) UI toolkit.
 More or less, Datview is a set of helper functions for translating queries and/or query data into hiccup (and thus DOM).